This Coca Cola cake is so fudgy and rich, your whole family will be begging for seconds. Serve each slice with a big scoop of vanilla ice cream!

 Yes, but with a few adjustments.
-Dutch-process cocoa gives the cake an amazingly rich dark chocolate flavor because it’s treated with an alkaline wash to lower the acidity.
+Dutch-process cocoa gives the Cracker Barrel Coca Cola cake an amazingly rich dark chocolate flavor because it’s treated with an alkaline wash to lower the acidity.

-That difference also impacts the leavening agents (baking soda and baking powder), which is why this recipe may look a bit different than others you are used to.
+That difference also impacts the leavening agents (baking soda and baking powder), which is why this chocolate Coca Cola cake recipe may look a bit different than others you are used to.

 Once cooled and frosted, this dessert can be refrigerated for up to 3 days.
-Keep tightly covered so it doesn’t dry out and bring to room temperature before serving.
+Keep tightly covered so it doesn’t dry out, and bring it to room temperature before serving.